panuwat-work/Interview_with_doppio_tech/README.md

 ---

 ## 2. Demo Locust
-This project utilizes Locust, a load testing tool, to simulate user behavior on the PetStore Swagger API.
-It defines a Locust user class MyUser1, which sends HTTP requests to various endpoints of the API.
-The endpoints include findPetsByStatus, placeOrder, getInventory, and createUsersWithArrayInput.
-The between method sets a wait time between 1 and 2 seconds for each user task.
-This demonstration showcases load testing capabilities for API endpoints using Locust.
+This Demo contains an example of load testing using Locust, a popular open-source load testing tool, against the Reqres API.
+Reqres provides a simple mock API for testing and prototyping, making it ideal for demonstrating load testing scenarios.

+Features:
+   Comprehensive API Request Coverage: Demonstrates load testing scenarios for all major types of HTTP requests:
+   1. **GET** : Simulate retrieving data from the API using GET requests.
+   2. **POST** : Perform data creation operations via POST requests, ensuring proper handling of request payloads.
+   3. **PUT** : Update existing data in the API using PUT requests, validating proper modification of resources.
+   4. **PATCH** : Partially update resources with PATCH requests, ensuring accurate modification of specific fields.
+   5. **DELETE** : Validate deletion operations with DELETE requests, ensuring proper removal of resources.

 ### Installation